MelB-tran/CodeLearning/Design Patterns/SolidPrinciples_part2.md

 ### The Problem
 Walk-through a "Membership Provider", which has a very large interface.
-LoginControl - only uses "ValidateUser" method in fat "MembershipProvider" interface.
+- LoginControl: only uses "ValidateUser" method in fat "MembershipProvider" interface.
 So creating a custom membership provider based off that interface, the rest of that interface would have to be implemented.
-Example no. 2 - ``AboutPage`` that only needs a ``ApplicationName`` and ``AuthorName`` but instead forced to deal with large ``ConfigurationSettings`` class.
+- Example no. 2: ``AboutPage`` that only needs a ``ApplicationName`` and ``AuthorName`` but instead forced to deal with large ``ConfigurationSettings`` class.

 ### Demo
+Example no. 2
+**1st Refactor**
-Create another folder ``AboutPage`` takes in a configuration file in the constructor for the class instead.
-If no config file is passed as parameter, it defaults to using a Config settings property from a reference ``Inter``
+Create a folder for Refactoring (Configuration2), adding new public class ``AboutPage`` that takes in a configuration file in the constructor for the class instead.
+It defaults to using a default ``Configurationsettings.Settings`` property from the pre-refactored class ``Configuration1`` .
+Otherwise, it takes an ``IConfigurationSettings`` object that *only* handles stuff specific to configuration.
+In test method, you can test only for the Author name and title contents, using this interface into a new ``Settings`` class (but you're still having to implement the rest of unused methods in the class)
+**2nd Refactor**
+create a complete new interface ``IApplicationIdentitySettings`` in a new ``AboutPage``  with only fields needed (applicatioName and authorName).
+Problem: former ``IConfigurationSettings`` would not be able to be used in the constructor in this new page class.
+So...
+Make ``IConfigurationSettings`` inherit from ``IApplicationIdentitySettings`` !!
+The constructor that only takes ``IApplicationIdentitySettings`` will now accept ``IConfigurationSettings`` too.

 ## The Dependency Inversion Principle, Pt 1
 coming soon...